 “Well little lady, I guess this is where we part ways.
-I honestly don’t want you to, but should you ever find yourself in a bind with that asshole then give me a holler.”
+I honestly don’t want you to, but should you ever find yourself in a bind with that asshole again then give me a holler.”

 He handed me a small sheet of paper with a phone number.
 I looked it over for five seconds, balled it and swallowed it.
 I left no traces and I didn’t have a dumb ass book with everyone’s phone number inside of it to contact me for anything.
+It was memorized.

 He smirked and gave me a fist bump.